-Man sentenced in freeway crash that killed good Samaritan
+Man sentenced in crash death of doctor who was helping teens

-DETROIT (AP) — A driver who struck two good Samaritans helping people in an overturned car, killing one of them, will spend six to 12 years in prison.
+DETROIT (AP) — A driver who fatally injured a doctor when striking her and another good Samaritan who were helping people in an overturned car will spend six to 12 years in prison.

 The Detroit Free Press reports that 18-year-old Keith Martin was sentenced Monday.

-Cancer doctor Cynthia Ray and teenager Sean English were trying to help six teens trapped in a separate rollover crash when they were hit about a year ago on Interstate 96 in Detroit.
+Cancer doctor Cynthia Ray and teenager Sean English were trying to help six teens trapped in a separate rollover crash in April 2017 when they were hit on Interstate 96 in Detroit.

-Ray was killed.
+Ray later died.
 English’s right leg had to be amputated below the knee.

 Most Read Nation & World Stories